 Bipolar disorder is characterized by intense mood swings from feeling deeply depressed to manic euphoria.
 People with this disorder may begin abusing substances like alcohol to help smooth out their mood swings.
 Anxiety disorder is also commonly associated with drinking because individuals will drink to calm themselves down or feel more comfortable in social situations.

-Schizophrenia is a very severe disorder that can involve hallucinations and feelings of paranoia which the individual may try to ease with alcohol use.
+Alcohol may be used by individuals with schizophrenia to ease hallucinations and feelings of paranoia.
 People who abuse alcohol can also begin to develop symptoms of psychosis even when they hadn’t experienced the problem before.
 Depending on a person’s relationship to alcohol, any of these mental illnesses can appear with chronic substance abuse.

 Recovering from a Dual Diagnosis